 - Setting or maintaining a fire.

-- Entering within 200 feet of any dam.
+- Coming within 200 feet of any dam.

 - Access to and use of Cliff Lake is prohibited from ½ hour after sunset to ½ hour before sunrise.

 - Vessels may be launched and retrieved only from the designated boat access site.
 Shoreline fishing is allowed only from the designated boat access site.

 How We Manage Mongaup Valley WMA